How to make a button in Python

 root.mainloop()--OUTPUT--# Output: A window with a button and text that changes when clicked

-- When you click the button, the
+- When the button is pressed, the

-button_clickfunction is executed. - Inside this function,
+button_clickfunction is executed. - It uses

 Using button bind() for advanced interactions